We’ll show you how to put those tomato skins to use with this simple dried tomato powder seasoning recipe.

 Instructions

-- Cut a small slit at the top of each tomato to help peel the skin after blanching.
+- Wash tomatoes.
+Cut a small slit at the top of each tomato to help peel the skin after blanching.

-- Grind the dried tomato skins with a coffee grinder or other type of grinder until a fine powder is formed.
+- After the skins have cooled, grind them with a coffee grinder or other type of grinder until a fine powder is formed.

-- Place the tomato powder in a jar with a lid and place in the fridge or counter top for later use.
+- Place the ground tomato powder in a clean, dry jar with a lid and place in the fridge or counter top for later use.
+Dried powder should last up to a year in a sealed jar.

 More Recipes Using Fresh Tomatoes